Walking and Cycling: What is Transition Chesterfield doing?

 In order to promote walking and reduce dependency on cars Transition Chesterfield worked with Chesterfield Borough Council, Derbyshire County Council, the Ramblers, and Walking for Health groups in 2013, to map and audit key walking routes in the borough, and identify gaps and areas for improvement.
 We produced a detailed list of hundreds of improvements needed across Chesterfield.
 For info on results of the audts and suggested improvements for different areas please contact email@example.com .
 For an earlier audit of improvements in and around the town centre click here Pedestrian Audit July 2010

-Transition Chesterfield works closely with the Chesterfield Cycle Campaign (CCC) who aim to improve cycling infrastructure and facilities in Chesterfield.
-CCC have lots of useful info and resources on their website and produce the Chesterfield Cycle Map.
+Transition Chesterfield works closely with the Cycle Chesterfield who aim to improve cycling infrastructure and facilities in Chesterfield.
+Cycle Chesterfield have lots of useful info and resources on their website and produce the Chesterfield Cycle Map.

-The Cycle Campaign work closely with Derbyshire County Council to implement the ‘Chesterfield Cycle Network’.
+Cycle Chesterfield work closely with Derbyshire County Council to implement the ‘Chesterfield Cycle Network’.
 A long term goal to achieve a joined up network of colour coded cycle routes across the town.
 Here is a page with the schematic map of the system when complete.
+Here is a Myth busting document about the proposed Chesterfield East West Walking and Cycling Route.

 Transition Chesterfield was one of a number of Derbyshire groups who submitted a Proposal for an emergency transport plan for Derby and Derbyshire to Derbyshire County Council in May 2020.